 Okay, I promise to not say “producing” again in this post.
 Below, I’ve provided a set of rough and very unscientific ratios of CO2output per unit of meat, just to give those visual learners a clearer understanding.

-Please don’t hold me accountable to IPCC or USDA data on this one or else I will be in big trouble.
+Please don’t hold me accountable for IPCC or USDA data on this one or else I will be in big trouble.

 Also, be wary of these ratios may fluctuate slightly due to differences in packaging, quality and type of feed, and transportation and processing can adjust these ratios in every direction.
 Use this scale directionally.
 It will naturally skew if the meat is transported long distances or if the pieces are individually wrapped (using a lot of plastic, … petroleum).
 Otherwise, its a good approximation.

 So to answer my own question, from a “carbon footprint perspective”, I should clearly prefer fish over all the other meats options.
 However, just like everyone else, I make consumption choices for a number of reasons.
 It’s not like suddenly I’m only going to only eat fish, even despite how cool it would be to be able to identify myself as a “pescatarian”.
 On a similar note, it’s not like I’m going to completely abstain from putting cheese and bacon on my quarter-pound hamburger just to be more eco-friendly, but it is at least good to have a rough understanding of the implications of your consumption decisions.

 Regardless, for now I think I’ll still opt for whole milk American cheese on my burger, but will start weening myself towards the less carbon intensive meat options, more often!